satchelspencer/hsrs/docs/overview.md

 - since cards are deeply nested, grades from one session can have meaningful influence the scheduling of other cards due on the same day
 - arguably better user experience, if duo does one thing well it may be this :|

-when creating a session, we simply draw from the elements in order of due date and attempt to sample them and add them to the _session stack_ until the session meets the desired size. when we exhaust elements currently due, we select cards as follows:
+when creating a session, we simply draw from the elements in order of due date and attempt to [sample](#sampling) and add them to the _session stack_ until the session meets the desired size. when we exhaust elements currently due, we select cards as follows:

 1.  if learning is enabled, we add new cards according to their [order](#ordering). (new cards contribute more to the session size than reviews)
 2.  draw from recent lapses in reverse order. this has little effect on scheduling but works well to space out new cards.
 3.  draw from cards due in the future. to reduce scheduling impact these are handled [probabilistically](#scheduling) like child cards.

-finally we shuffle the review cards, and distribute any new cards from the top down with fibonacci spacing. this evens out the proportion of new/review cards as the new cards are reviewed multiple times while learning them.
+finally, we shuffle the review cards, and distribute any new cards from the top down with fibonacci spacing. this evens out the proportion of new/review cards as the new cards are reviewed multiple times while learning them.

 during a learning session, each card has its own session-specific learning state. when the stability of a card reaches 1, the card is considered graduated from the session. the session finishes when all cards are graduated. the learning loop is: